-The fire safety team's interventions allow us to inspect, audit, educate and raise standards in fire safety compliance.
+Our fire safety team's interventions allow us to inspect, audit, educate and raise standards in fire safety compliance.
 The impact of this is less enforcement action and generally greater compliance.
-However, where enforcement action is required this is carried out diligently.
-Regular training with our legal barrister takes place and the ability to use 'Bar Direct' is a critical way in which we ensure that we are applying enforcement actions in a consistent manner.
+However, where enforcement action is required, this is carried out diligently.
+This is supported by regular training with our legal barrister and having the ability to use Bar Direct, a specialist legal advice service, is a critical way in which we ensure that we are applying enforcement actions in a consistent manner.

-One of our points of focus during 2018/19 will continue to be a pro-active approach of providing business support and education aimed at promoting residential and commercial sprinkler systems, and alongside this, strengthening awareness of fire safety responsibilities and compliance with responsible persons.
+We have a pro-active approach to providing business support and education, which is aimed at promoting residential and commercial sprinkler systems and, alongside this, strengthening awareness of fire safety responsibilities and compliance with responsible persons.

-We continue to recognise the real importance that developing effective partnerships with regulatory authorities such as the Housing, Licensing and the Health and Safety Executive can have in sharing intelligence and driving down risk and reducing incidents of fire through strengthening compliance.
-As a result, we are focused on developing effective working practices with partner agencies such as the Care Quality Commission and Clinical Commissioning Group in relation to jointly regulated premises.
-To progress this, we have embedded a team member in the south of our Service area within the health arena to work collaboratively to educate and inform other agencies.
+We continue to recognise the real importance that developing effective partnerships with regulatory authorities such as the Housing, Licensing and the Health and Safety Executive can have in sharing intelligence, driving down risk and reducing incidents of fire through strengthening compliance.
+As a result, we are focused on developing effective working practices with partner agencies, such as the Care Quality Commission and Clinical Commissioning Group, in relation to jointly regulated premises.
+We also continue to work collaboratively within the health arena to educate and inform other agencies.

-We are also actively involved in a targeted programme to support local and small high street businesses to raise awareness of their fire safety responsibilities, an approach that is supported by the Food Standards Agency and Environmental Health.
 An outcome of our work has been the development of effective partnerships with local Chamber of Commerce, Environmental Health teams and the Police.
 By developing stronger links with partners such as Environmental Health, Immigration, the Environment Agency and the Food Standards Agency, we are also able to share intelligence and maximise our impact in reducing both commercial and social vulnerabilities such as Modern-Day Slavery.
-To help to ensure this approach is effective, all of our fire safety teams who have contact with the public have received safeguarding and equality, diversity and inclusion training.
+To help to ensure this approach is effective, all our fire safety teams who have contact with the public have received safeguarding and equality, diversity and inclusion training.